vincentarelbundock/Rdatasets/doc/stevedata/rst/coffee_price.rst

 Format
 ~~~~~~

-A data frame with 489 observations on the following 3 variables.
+A data frame with the following 3 variables.

 ``date``
    the date (year-month)